razshare/catpaw/CONTRIBUTING.md

 - Whenever possible, convert all methods into functions or at least all classes into [services](https://github.com/tncrazvan/catpaw/blob/master/docs/13.Services.md).
 - Avoid exposing `__construct` to the end user.
-- Avoid returning `\Generator` to the end user.
 - Avoid returning `null` to the end user, return `false` or a proper default value instead.
-- Document the source code with [psalm](https://psalm.dev).
-- Many small commits are enouraged.
+- Avoid throwing exceptions to the end user, follow the error [management guide](./docs/0.error-managament.md).

 ## Submitting your changes